STAlloc: Enhancing Memory Efficiency in Large-Scale Model Training with Spatio-Temporal Planning: Introduction

 Unfortunately, the memory allocators in current deep learning frameworks, such as PyTorch~\cite{pytorch}, struggle to efficiently handle such complex allocation patterns, leading to severe memory fragmentation (up to 43\% in typical scenarios).
 Consequently, the actual memory consumption during training significantly exceeds the theoretical allocation requirements.
 The root cause of fragmentation lies in the online best-fit allocation policy adopted by the allocator in popular deep learning frameworks (e.g., PyTorch).
 This policy allocates a requested tensor of a certain size to the most suitable memory slot without considering the tensor's lifespan, which is unknown to the allocator.
 Unpredictable deallocations lead to a discontinuous memory space, making it difficult to fit new tensors, as illustrated in Figure~\ref{fig:fig1}(a).
 Over time, this increases fragmentation as free space becomes scattered and less reusable for larger requests.

 More critically, the increased GPU memory consumption caused by fragmentation can slow down model training.
 In large-scale training, configurations with higher throughput often require more GPU memory, as shown in Figure~\ref{fig:fig1}(b), where each point represents a different setup, i.e., using different optimization techniques.
 Fragmentation reduces the amount of available GPU memory, limiting the feasibility of high-throughput configurations.
 When such configurations are used, fragmentation can cause actual memory usage to far exceed theoretical estimates, leading to out-of-memory (OOM) errors.
-As a result, model developers are forced to revert to less efficient configurations, thus reducing training efficiency (e.g., up to 24.5\%).
+As a result, model developers are forced to revert to less efficient configurations with extra computation or communication, thus reducing training throughput (e.g., up to 24.5\%).

 To address these problems, we propose \system, a novel GPU memory allocator for deep learning frameworks to reduce fragmentation.
 Our approach is based on the observation that GPU memory requests exhibit strong consistency across training iterations.
 Therefore, by pre-assigning memory addresses before training, we can reduce fragmentation caused by online allocation in current allocators.